tolauwae/phd-thesis/src/multiverse/multiverse.typ

     Third, due to the hardware limitations of the microcontrollers that we target it is unfeasible to run the multiverse debugger entirely on the microcontroller.
     We thus need to expand multiverse debugging so that it can be used even in such a restricted environment.

-    === Overview
+    // === Overview
-    In this paper, we present a new approach to multiverse debugging tackling the three main challenges posed in the introduction.
+    // In this chapter, we present a new approach to multiverse debugging tackling the three main challenges posed in the introduction.
-    First, we establish a well-defined set of I/O operations that are \textit{deterministically reversible}, which is a crucial requirement for the correctness proof of our multiverse debugger.
+    // First, we establish a well-defined set of I/O operations that are _deterministically reversible_, which is a crucial requirement for the correctness proof of our multiverse debugger.
-    Secondly, we define semantics such that the multiverse debugger can instrument input operations, which is needed to allow the programmer to interactively explore the execution tree.
+    // Secondly, we define semantics such that the multiverse debugger can instrument input operations, which is needed to allow the programmer to interactively explore the execution tree.
-    Third, we define our multiverse debugger as a \textit{remote debugger} with a sparse snapshotting semantics to accommodate the hardware limitations of the microcontrollers that we target.
+    // Third, we define our multiverse debugger as a _remote debugger_ with a sparse snapshotting semantics to accommodate the hardware limitations of the microcontrollers that we target.
-    Finally, based on our formal semantics, we have implemented a prototype debugger, called MIO, on top of the WARDuino WebAssembly virtual machine~@lauwaerts24:warduino capable of debugging various microcontrollers such as the ESP32, STM32 and Raspberry Pi Pico.
+    // Finally, based on our formal semantics, we have implemented a prototype debugger, called MIO, on top of the WARDuino WebAssembly virtual machine~@lauwaerts24:warduino capable of debugging various microcontrollers such as the ESP32, STM32 and Raspberry Pi Pico.

 == MIO: Multiverse Input/Output Debugger in Practice<mult:practice>